Sign up to receive the latest information from the park by email.

 The same year, Overtaken by a coaster in Japan, Timber Drop loses its world record, but retains its European record title.

 A new shopping alley is emerging in the far-west district, with a large stage; the Billy’s Show, where the public can discover new animations.
-To complete these new features, a mobile application makes it possible to discover the park in a new light.

 The year of all the sensations because Fraispertuis-City decides to meet the demand of the most courageous of these visitors with the opening of Golden Driller; a monumental 66-meter-high drop tower with 4 different nacelles that allow you to experience seated falls, with or without inclination, with your feet in the air and standing on a platform.
 This last extremely rare position is still the highest standing fall in the world today!